Pork - Eggs - Goat

 Learn about our animals

 We acknowledge that the land we farm is unceded territory of the Nipmuc and Mohegan peoples.
-We acknowledge their sovereignty and their long-standing presence on this land, which precedes the establishment of Connecticut state, and the United States of America.
-We also acknowledge that concepts like regenerative agriculture, silvopasture, and permaculture are recent names for ancient indigenous practices, and that current movements often fail to appropriately acknowledge the contributions of non-white people to a collective knowledge base.
+Their sovereignty and their long-standing presence on this land, which precedes the establishment of Connecticut state, and the United States of America.
+Concepts like regenerative agriculture, silvopasture, and permaculture are recent names for ancient indigenous practices, and that current movements fail to appropriately acknowledge the contributions of non-white people to a collective knowledge base.
 We try to farm in a way that honors this ancient wisdom.